-Pickup from Aftercare and Athletics is through Door 2 only, and parents sign out students.
-Parents are encouraged to wait somewhere other than at school while students are participating after-school activities-take advantage of your free time by running errands or visiting a local coffee shop!
-If parents choose to wait at school, they may wait in the Door 2 vestibule.
+Pickup from Aftercare and Athletics is at Door 2 only, and parents sign out students.
+Parents are encouraged to wait somewhere other than at school while students are participating in after-school activities-take advantage of your free time by running errands or visiting a local coffee shop!
+If parents choose to wait at school, they may wait outside Door 2 or in the park.